 It seems all these high profile blunders could be blamed on something.
 Some blamed it on provocation and acknowledged the need to take an anger management course and some racial sensitivity training programs.
 Others apologized but blamed it on alcohol.
 Others blamed it on past experiences in life.
 Some said it was a misunderstanding.

-Counselors, business advisors and personal handlers coach the offenders to quickly admit their wrong and submit to some therapy or training and the quicker the better.
+Counselors, business advisors, and personal handlers coach the offenders to quickly admit the wrong they’ve down and submit to some therapy or training, and the quicker the better.
 Do what you have to, to patch things up and get back out on stage.
 Do your mea culpa and then you’re back in business – hopefully.

 Sometimes we think a few mea culpas on our knees before God will clear everything up and get us in good standing with God again.
 A reckless night when you totally blew it and then: “I’m sorry God.”
 A big lie or a crooked deal and then a confession.
 The confession makes us feel good – it’s therapeutic!
 Some promote the recital of a sinner’s prayer as if parroting a prayer will produce a change!